 “All right,” Fr.
 Matteo unlocked his door, “We travel as a group.
 We go straight in.
 Take all the readings and photos you want now, and then we resume work inside the house.”

 The group nodded, wordless.
 A few made the Sign of the Cross.
-Peter lifted the laptop, and then motioned to the group in the back to open the door.
+William lifted the laptop, and then motioned to the group in the back to open the door.

 They all exited the van quickly, and met an evening breeze thick with despair.
 There was no other word for it: there were no crickets to stir the trees above, no chirping bats, no buzz from the insects in the forests beyond.
 The breeze seemed to come from far away, to push against the people who dared trespass on the property, to beat back the stars.
 The house ate everything that dared come close.